Shantanu88-code/Surfs_up/README.md

 # Few points to consider:

 1. The average temparature in June is 75 and 71 in December.
 It is a moderate temparature and there is not much difference between two periods.
+With the help of bar graph below, it can be seen that temparatures over the years have been steady for both June and December with just a slight difference between the two.

 2. Also, when we look at maximum temparatures, there is not much difference either with 85 in June and 83 in December.